-Many people also see this difficulty as a disadvantage as C++ is pretty inaccessible unless you’re an accomplished programmer, meaning that it gets ignored in favour of other, simpler languages.
+Many people also see this difficulty as one of the main C++ limitations, as the language is pretty inaccessible unless you’re an accomplished programmer, meaning that it gets ignored in favour of other, simpler languages.

 One of the key features that make C++ a distinctive programming language is the use of pointers.
 Whilst these are very useful, they can take up a lot of system memory which is not ideal when you’re working on large projects.
 Pointers can also be tricky to get your head around, and using them incorrectly can cause your whole system to crash or behave strangely, which is a major drawback.

 Another of the disadvantages of C++ is that using an object-oriented programming language like C++ comes with several security issues because of features like pointers, friend functions and global variables.

 Although having control of managing memory is seen as an advantage by many people, having to manually allocate memory using pointers can be very time consuming and easy to forget when you are in the middle of coding.
 If you’re not used to doing this then this manual memory management is a big disadvantage of C++, as there is no garbage collector feature to automatically filter out unnecessary data.

 Finally, when you’re coding in C++ the language is unable to support built-in code threads.
 This is a key C++ disadvantage as the majority of other languages have this function, and it can make your process a lot slower and more complicated.

 As well as understanding the advantages and disadvantages of using C++, it is also very useful to know what kind of projects are best suited for the language and when it is best to use C++ to code.